annarider/NanoDA/DataViz/Project5/README.md

 - left-handed players on average tend to be the heaviest and they score the greatest number of home runs.

 # Design
+### Old visualization.
+See below for new design choices
 - Based on the dataset from Inc. 5000, I decided that a chart that showed the fastest growing companies in the U.S. would be most interesting.
 I chose a bar chart because it would be easy to compare growth across states taking advantage of the height of the bars as a visual encoding.
 - After creating a mock up of the chart on paper and getting initial feedback, I discovered that the chart was too simple - people wanted more information and interaction.
 - Therefore I added industry segmentation to the data.
 Since the data is categorical, I chose distinct colors for different industries.
 Different hues show a clear distinction in the industry data, which is better than confusing viewers with a convergent or divergent color palette.
 Ordinarily, I would have kept all the bars the same color the course instructor emphasized that different colored bars in a bar chart do not encode any additional information and can even distract the reader.
 However, because I am encoding additional information about industry, the different colors are appropriate for the reader to be able to see the industry breakdown.